Pooja-Pote18/Time-Series-Analysis-with-Cryptocurrency/README.md

-📈 Cryptocurrency Price Forecasting using Machine Learning & Time Series Models 🚀 Project Overview
+📈 Cryptocurrency  Forecasting using Machine Learning & Time Series Models

+    🚀 Project Overview

       This project focuses on forecasting cryptocurrency prices (BTC/USDT) using multiple time series and deep learning models.

       The goal is to compare traditional statistical models with deep learning models and evaluate their forecasting performance.

     📊 Models Implemented

 ARIMA – AutoRegressive Integrated Moving Average